 The Caruso School of Law aspires to be a preeminent global Christian law school, integrating premier legal training with the highest standards of ethics and morality.
 This aspiration is built on a foundational commitment to both academic excellence and Christian values.
 It has an enrollment of approximately 900 students.
-Special programs include the acclaimed Straus Institute for Dispute Resolution; the Parris Institute for Professional Excellence; the Palmer Center for Entrepreneurship and the Law; the Nootbaar Institute for Professional Excellence and its unique Preceptor Program contribute to the law school's distinctive approach to legal education.
+Special programs include the acclaimed Straus Institute for Dispute Resolution; the Parris Institute for Professional Excellence; the Palmer Center for Entrepreneurship and the Law; the Nootbaar Institute on Law, Religion, and Ethics; and numerous clinical education offerings.
+The Parris Institute for Professional Excellence and its unique Preceptor Program contribute to the law school's distinctive approach to legal education.
 Approved by the American Bar Association and holding membership in the Association of American Law Schools and the Order of the Coif, the Caruso School of Law attracts students from around the world.